Home » BodyBoss Home Gym 2.0 | Full Review & Best Alternatives

 BodyBoss 2.0 vs. Regular Resistance Bands

-You may ask yourself if the BodyBoss is really worth it or maybe you should just buy a simple set of resistance bands
+You may ask yourself if the BodyBoss is really worth it or maybe you should just buy a simple set of No products found.

 Normal resistance bands are great, but the main problem with them is that you have to anchor them on your own.
 You can step on them for certain exercises like curls and shoulder presses.
 However, it may feel uncomfortable or awkward.
 For many other exercises, though, there’s no way to get the vector of resistance right by stepping on the bands.